Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Overdamped Limit

 \subsection{OAB}

 If we consider the update rule of the OAB scheme

-and take the limit as $\gamma \to \infty$ we obtain the update rule $x_{k+1} = x_{k} + h \xi_{k+1}$, therefore the overdamped limit is not inherited by the scheme and further we do not expect contraction.
-This is consistent with our analysis of OAB and our contraction rate which tends towards $0$ in the high friction limit.
+and take the limit as $\gamma \to \infty$ we obtain the update rule $x_{n+1} = x_{n} + h \xi_{n+1}$, therefore the overdamped limit is not inherited by the scheme and further we do not expect contraction.
+This is consistent with our analysis of OAB and our contraction rate which vanishes in the high-friction limit.